A Comparison of Different Methods to Adjust Survival Curves for Confounders: Simulation Study

 The percentages of estimated survival curves which are not monotonically decreasing over time (NM), or which contain at least one estimate outside of the 0 and 1 probability bounds (OOB), is displayed in table~\ref{tab::monotone}.
 The table only contains methods that are suspect to these problems (see table~\ref{tab::methods_summary}).
 OOB errors occur in roughly the same frequency in the three susceptible methods.
 While it seems to be a very frequent problem in small sample sizes, the effect diminishes as $n$ increases.
 A similar trend can be observed for the percentage of NM survival curves.
 The G-Formula method based on PV, however, is the least affected by this problem.
 Nonetheless, all four methods do exhibit some amount of these errors.

-To further study when these effects occur, figure~\ref{fig::oob_t_n} shows the percentage of OOB estimates over the entire survival curve.
+To further study when these effects occur, we plotted the percentage of OOB estimates over the entire survival curve (see appendix).
 OOB errors occur much more frequently at the left and right end of the survival curve.
 They very rarely occur in the middle.
 To correct OOB estimates, the survival probability can simply be set to 1 if it is bigger than 1 and to 0 if it is negative.
 Isotonic regression can be used afterwards to correct NM survival curves \parencite{Westling2020}.
+This method uses the NM survival curve and augments it in such a way that it is changed as little as possible until it is non-decreasing, by using a weighted least squares fit subject to the monotonicity constraints.
 To study whether the use of these corrections has an impact on the asymptotic bias or goodness-of-fit, we applied it to all survival curves exhibiting these problems and recalculated $\hat{\Delta}_{Bias}(z)$ and $\hat{\Delta}_{MSE}(z)$.
-Applying these corrections resulted in a decreased bias in $52.101$\% of all cases and in a better goodness-of-fit in $85.712$\% of all cases.
+Applying these corrections resulted in a decreased bias in $53.94$\% of all cases and in a better goodness-of-fit in $85.88$\% of all cases.
 The changes in both bias and goodness-of-fit are, however, small on average.
-The average difference between the absolute value of the original $\hat{\Delta}_{Bias}(z)$ estimate and the absolute value of $\hat{\Delta}_{Bias}(z)$ after applying the corrections is $3.965919 \cdot 10^{-6}$.
-Similarly, the average difference between the original $\hat{\Delta}_{MSE}(z)$ and the $\hat{\Delta}_{MSE}(z)$ after applying the corrections is $4.185517 \cdot 10^{-5}$.
+The average difference between the absolute value of the original $\hat{\Delta}_{Bias}(z)$ estimate and the absolute value of $\hat{\Delta}_{Bias}(z)$ after applying the corrections is $2.427934 \cdot 10^{-5}$.
+Similarly, the average difference between the original $\hat{\Delta}_{MSE}(z)$ and the $\hat{\Delta}_{MSE}(z)$ after applying the corrections is $8.262775 \cdot 10^{-5}$.
 Boxplots showing the distribution of these differences in each simulation scenario are displayed in the appendix.

+As described in table~\ref{tab::methods_summary}, for some methods approximate equations for the standard error of the causal survival probability have been derived.
+Where available, we used these standard errors in conjunction with the normal approximation to calculate pointwise 95\% confidence intervals over the whole range of the estimated survival curves.
+Figure~6 shows the percentage of these confidence intervals containing the true survival probability over time for different sample sizes and methods in the CO \& CT scenario.
+Regardless of method and sample size, the coverage is below 95\% for very early points in time and sometimes too high at the end of the curves.
+In most parts of the curves however, the confidence interval coverage is appropriate at every sample size and for every method.
+A similar graphic for the confidence interval width is included in the online appendix.

 \FloatBarrier